bellmann-engineering/upskilling_homework/Embedded_I_Homework/README.md

 Write a C program that can convert decimal numbers to octal (base 8) and hexadecimal (base 16).
 The user inputs a decimal number, and the program outputs its equivalent octal and hexadecimal representations.

+**Hint:** Check out printf's number formaters before you start actually converting from one system to the other: https://cplusplus.com/reference/cstdio/printf/

 Example:

 Input: